subelsky/subelsky/README.md

 # Bio

-I'm a software architect and entrepreneur with 18+ years of experience crafting innovative, resilient software for startups and established companies.
+I'm a software architect and entrepreneur with 18+ years of experience crafting innovative, resilient software.
 In 2007, I co-founded [OtherInbox](https://www.quora.com/What-is-the-story-behind-OtherInbox), a B2C startup acquired by ReturnPath in 2012.
 In 2012, I co-founded [STAQ](https://www.staq.com/), a data fusion company acquired by Operative in 2021.

 My projects and open source contributions include: